Mitigating Backdoor Poisoning Attacks through the Lens of Spurious Correlation: Limitations

 This work assumes that the models are trained from loading a benign pre-trained model, \eg the attacks are waged only at the fine-tuning step.
 Different approaches will be needed to handle models poisoned in pre-training~\cite{kurita2020weight,chen2022badpre}.
 Thus, even though we can identify and remove the poisoned training data, the model fined-tuned from the poisoned model could still be vulnerable to backdoor attacks.

-{In our work, the features are designed to cover triggers used in known attacks.
-Thus, defenders may have to develop new features for future attacks, leading to an ongoing cat-and-mouse game as attacks and defences co-evolve.
-In saying this, our results show that defences and attacks need not align perfectly: our lexical defense can still partly mitigate the syntactic attack.
-Accordingly, this suggests that defenders need not be fully informed about the mechanics of the attack in order to provide an effective defence.}
+{In our work, the features are designed to cover possible triggers used in `known' attacks.
+However, we have not examined new attacks proposed recently, \eg \citet{chen2022kallima} leverage writing style as the trigger. \footnote{{We attempted to replicate their method, however this was made difficult as they did not provide any publicly available code, and our attempts to engage the authors received no reply. }} Defenders may need to develop new features based on the characteristics of future attacks, leading to an ongoing cat-and-mouse game as attacks and defences co-evolve.
+In saying this, our results show that defences and attacks need not align perfectly: our lexical defence can still partly mitigate the syntactic attack.
+Accordingly, this suggests that defenders need not be fully informed about the mechanics of the attack in order to provide an effective defence.
+Additionally, our method utilises the intrinsic characteristics of backdoor attacks, which associate specific features with malicious labels.
+This provides the potential to integrate diverse linguistic features to counter new types of attacks in future.}

 Moreover, as this work is an empirical observational study, theoretical analysis is needed to ensure that our approach can be extended to other datasets and attacks without hurting robustness.